Understanding Futures Bets: How Long-Term Odds Work Across Sports

 How Sportsbooks Set Futures Odds

-Like every set of odds released in the sportsbook, probability is what is at play.
+Like every set of odds released in the sportsbook, futures odds are ultimately built around probability.

 More advanced bettors may also use structured wagers such as if bets to build conditional strategies across multiple outcomes.